suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I’ve added/updated documentation if needed
 - [ ] I’ve tested my changes
 - [ ] I’ve linked related issues (if any)
+- [ ] (Optional) I’ve credited myself with the [All Contributors bot](https://allcontributors.org/docs/en/bot/usage) if this is my first contribution or a new contribution type